 cache the compiled funtions on diskparallel=True

-enable automatic parallelizationparallel=True
+enable automatic parallelization

-option to enableprange
+option to enable - use

-to explicitly parallelize a loop over a range
+to explicitly parallelize a loop over arange

 from numba import jit, prange